-Huelskamp boasts an impressive collegiate diving resume, helping the Bears to 12 conference titles (9 women's, 3 men's).
-In addition, he has coached three individual MVC champions and several NCAA Zone qualifiers during his time at Missouri State.
+Huelskamp boasts an impressive collegiate diving resume, helping the Bears to 14 conference titles (10 women's, 4 men's).
+In addition, he has coached three individual MVC champions, one individual MAC champion and several NCAA Zone qualifiers during his time at Missouri State.

 On the men's side, Huelskamp has qualified a diver for the NCAA Zone `D' Championships in each of the past six seasons.
-Former school record holder Eric Ducourneau competed at Zones all four years of his career, while current diving standout Garrett Nevels has traveled to Iowa City, Iowa and Houston Texas the past two seasons.
+Former school record holder Eric Ducourneau competed at Zones all four years of his career, while current diving standout Garrett Nevels has traveled to Iowa City, Iowa, and Houston, Texas, and Minneapolis, Minn. the past three seasons

 In 2012-13, Nevels earned MAC Athlete of the Week honors after sweeping both springboard events in Fayetteville, Ark. against 20th-ranked Penn State and setting a new 1-meter school record with 357.60 points.
 At the 2013 MAC Championships, the sophomore was a top-8 finisher on 1- and 3-meter and topped Ducourneau's other standing MSU record with 378.60 points in prelims.
 Nevels improved on his freshman year postseason performance with a pair of top-15 finishes at the 2013 NCAA Zone `D' Diving Championships in Houston, Texas.